14 Must-Try San Diego Wineries (Who Needs Napa?!)

 Koi Zen is a craft winery in Carmel Mountain Ranch specializing in full-bodied reds, red blends, and crisp stainless whites.

 Their award-winning wines are made with grapes from Paso Robles, Santa Barbara, Lodi, Sonoma, and Napa.
-They bring the grapes to their location and make the wine there, producing small batches 6-7 tons of each varietal.
+They bring the grapes to their location and make the wine there, producing small batches of each varietal.

-Visit their tranquil tasting room with a Koi Pond to enjoy a flight of wine or a bottle with friends or just uncork, sip back and relax with a good book and a glass of wine.
+Visit their tranquil tasting room with a Koi Pond to enjoy a flight of wine or a bottle with friends or just uncork, sip back, and relax with a good book and a glass of wine.

-The winery often has live music performances to enjoy on the weekends and is a unique event venue for business or personal events.
+The winery often has live music performances to enjoy on the weekends and is a unique venue for business or personal events.

 Charlie & Echo